iammeechar/Food-Delivery-App/README.md

     Payment: Select your preferred payment method and confirm your order.

-4.Technical Details
+3.Technical Details

-5.The Food Delivery App is built using the following technologies:
+4.The Food Delivery App is built using the following technologies:

     Frontend: Developed using React Native for a cross-platform experience.
     Backend: Powered by a Python with a MongoDB database.
     Payments: Secured through industry-standard payment gateways.

-The Food app is released under the MIT License.
+6.The Food app is released under the MIT License.
 You are free to use, modify, and distribute this software in accordance with the terms specified in the license.